KevinAst/feature-u/docs/crossCommunication.md

     this contract _(for example a typo)_.

-## Accessing fassets
+## Obtaining fassets object

-Broadly speaking, Public Facing feature resources can be obtained either by:
+Broadly speaking, Public Facing fasset resources can be obtained either by:

 - using the {{book.api.withFassets}} HoC (for UI Components),